touist/touist/src/HOWTODEBUG.md

 ## Run the debugger ##

-If you want to run ocamldebug, you must build touistc as a .byte instead of .native.
+If you want to run ocamldebug, you must build touist as a .byte instead of .native.
 So I propose to use directly ocamlbuild instead of what oasis has generated (`make`).
 You also need to add to the ocamlbuild command:
 - the option `-tag debug` -> will generate the debug symbols for ocamldebug